Laestadianism: Identifying greeting and farewell

+Both in greeting one another and on parting, English-speaking Laestadians say "God's peace", while Finnish-speaking Laestadians greet one another with Jumalan terve, meaning 'God's greeting', and take leave of one another with Jumalan rauhaa(n), meaning 'God's peace'.

 Emphasis on avoiding sin and "worldliness"

-"Worldliness" is discouraged, and Laestadians frown on pre-marital sex and on alcohol consumption except in the sacrament of holy communion.
+"Worldliness" is discouraged, and Laestadians frown on pre-marital sex, and on alcohol consumption except in the sacrament of holy communion.
 Conservative Laestadians frown upon worldly vices such as dancing, television, birth control, rhythmic music, make-up, earrings, movies, tattoos, and cursing.
-Some conservative elements within the church go even further in rejecting the ways of the world, for examples, refusing to buy insurance, prohibiting their children's participation in organized school sports, and removing their car radios.
-Simplicity in the home, including the prohibition of curtains and flowers, is also a common claim - especially among Firstborn Laestadians - but not a Church doctrine.
+Some conservative elements within the church go even further in rejecting the ways of the world by, for example, forbidding remarriage after divorce, refusing to buy insurance, prohibiting their children's participation in organized school sports, and removing their car radios.
+Simplicity in the home, including the prohibition of curtains and flowers, is also a common claim especially among Firstborn Laestadians, but is not a church doctrine.

 Birth control

-Especially large numbers of Firstborn Apostolic Lutherans and many members of the most conservative congregations within the Word of Peace group, for examples, do not use birth control because they believe that a child is a gift from God; therefore, many Laestadian families are large.
+Especially large numbers of Firstborn Apostolic Lutherans and many members of the most conservative congregations within the Word of Peace group do not use birth control because they believe that a child is a gift from God; therefore, many Laestadian families are large.

 Social gatherings

-The central activities of Laestadians are annual or more frequent church conventions, including the Summer Services of Conservative Laestadians, attended by members from congregations far and wide; and for the youth, haps (gatherings of teenagers and young adults to sing from Songs and Hymns of Zion and visit), song services, bonfires, youth discussions, caretaking meetings and revival meetings.
+The central activities of Laestadians are annual or more frequent church conventions, including the Summer Services of Conservative Laestadians, and the Annual Convention of the Apostolic Lutheran Church of America (Federation).
+These are attended by members from congregations far and wid.
+For the youth, haps (gatherings of teenagers and young adults to sing from Songs and Hymns of Zion and visit), song services, bonfires, youth discussions, caretaking meetings and revival meetings.

-Within Firstborn Laestadianism in Scandinavia, the most important yearly events are the Christmas services in Gällivare and the Midsummer services in Lahti, where thousands of Firstborn Laestadians gather each year from different countries.
+Within Firstborn Laestadianism in Scandinavia, the most important yearly events are the Christmas services in Gällivare and the Midsummer services in Lahti, where thousands of Firstborn Laestadians from different countries gather each year.